Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

-Dementia symptoms get gradually worse over time, meaning they may not initially cause issues with driving.
+Dementia symptoms gradually get worse over time, meaning they might not initially cause issues with driving.
 No matter, you’re still legally required to tell the DVLA.
-In Scotland and Ireland, you must notify the Driver & Vehicle Agency (DVA).
+In Scotland or Ireland, you must notify the Driver & Vehicle Agency (DVA).
 You shouldn’t wait until your licence is due for renewal.

 When should someone with dementia stop driving?

 You should always listen to the DVLA or your doctor if they’ve instructed you to stop driving.
 But it’s important to also pay attention to other signs.
 These include: